 The University’s main website provides information and advice to prospective students from both the UK and overseas about fees payable for University tuition and to the college, living costs, and sources of funding at the University of Oxford.
-There is also a useful YouTube video on the subject.

 If you have any questions about funding that aren’t answered in these pages please contact firstname.lastname@example.org.
 You can also find details of student funding arrangements on the government website.

 Many of our graduates have careers in statistics and the closely related field of operational research.
 They are in demand in the insurance and financial services professions, especially those whose studies have included a substantial component of statistics and applied probability.
 In recent years about 35% of Oxford Mathematics graduates have joined the finance and finance-related sectors, and include a management analyst for a management consultancy firm and an actuarial consultant.
 Graduates can also find jobs in fields as diverse as health, education, the civil service, technology and research.